Skip To Main Content

 • 1 additional dose of meningococcal conjugate vaccine (MCV)

 Unless the child has a medical or religious/philosophical exemption, a child must have the above vaccines on the first day of school or risk exclusion.
-For more information, visit the PA Department of Health's Don't Wait Vaccinate Website, contact your health care provider, or call 1-877-PA-HEALTH.
+For more information, download the PA Department of Health's Don't Wait Vaccinate Flyer, contact your health care provider, or call 1-877-PA-HEALTH.

 Pennsylvania’s school immunization requirements can be found in 28 PA.CODE CH.23 (School Immunization.)